LucasLima21/ComputerGraphics-DigitalImageProcessing-FourthProject/README.md

 # FourthProject-CG-PDI
-settings texture qith light and test CPU with OpenGL and GLUT
+settings texture with light and test CPU with OpenGL and GLUT

 Exemple to compile code - g++ main.cpp -o main -lglut -lGLU -lGL ; ./main